DirectWrite: DWriteCore

 DWriteCore is the Windows App SDK (Project Reunion) implementation of DirectWrite that runs on versions of Windows down to Windows 10, version 1809 (10.0; Build 17763), and opens the door for cross-platform usage.

 Uses

+Since DirectWrite was introduced in Windows 7, there are fewer apps using it compared to GDI.

 The XPS viewer in Windows 7 uses DirectWrite, but it renders the output on a GDI+ surface.

 Internet Explorer 9 and later versions use DirectWrite layered over Direct2D for improved visual quality and performance.
 Firefox 4 also added DirectWrite support, but rendering in the DirectWrite specific style was made non-default for some fonts in Firefox 7 due to user complaints about the rendering quality.

-Microsoft Office 2013 supports either Direct2D/DirectWrite or GDI/Uniscribe for display rendering and typography.
+Microsoft Office 2013 supports either Direct2D/DirectWrite or Uniscribe/ClearType for display rendering and typography; DirectWrite is used by default.

 Google Chrome in Windows supports DirectWrite starting from version 37.
 Microsoft Edge with Chromium engine also supports DirectWrite and use it by default.

 Telegram's desktop client uses DirectWrite to render color emojis on Windows.